 Foreign Direct Investment

-The Governors and Premiers are collaborating to attract more foreign direct investment in the Great Lakes region, a key driver for economic growth and job creation.
+The Great Lakes St. Lawrence Governors & Premiers are collaborating to attract more foreign direct investment in the Great Lakes region, a key driver for economic growth and job creation.
 Click here to access the "Invest in the Great Lakes" website.

-The Governors and Premiers are working toward more open procurement policies within our region.
+The Great Lakes St. Lawrence Governors & Premiers are working toward more open procurement policies within our region.
 More open and transparent procurement markets can help enhance economic competitiveness and strengthen the regional economy.
-Click here to view the Governors' and Premiers' "U.S. Canada Trade" resolution.
+Click here to view the Great Lakes St. Lawrence Governors & Premiers' "U.S. Canada Trade" resolution.